SAP Spend Management: How Ariba, Concur, and Fieldglass Work Together

 How Does Spend Management Connect to S/4HANA?

 Companies that performed an ROI analysis before ERP implementation met their expectations 83% of the time (Panorama Consulting, 2025).
-For spend management, ROI comes from the S/4HANA integration that closes the loop between procurement and finance.
+For spend management, the ROI comes from the S/4HANA integration that closes the loop between procurement and finance.

-The integration between Ariba/Concur/Fieldglass and S/4HANA ensures:
+The integration between Ariba/Concur/Fieldglass and S/4HANA gives you:

-- Expense reimbursement.
+Expense reimbursement.
 Approved expense reports in Concur create payable entries in S/4HANA for employee reimbursement.

 FAQ